Time Bandits (1981)

 The Evil Genius, meanwhile, begins to manipulate the adventure with his magical influence, so that Kevin and the dwarfs end up transported out of the freezing waters of the Atlantic Ocean to the ocean of the Time of Legends.
 Here, circumstances become even more fantastical.
 The group is picked up by a ship containing the Oger Winston (Peter Vaughan) and his human wife (Katherine Helmond).
 After overpowering Winston and throwing him and his wife overboard, the group takes command of the ship, but they barely escape when their ship is adorning the head of a giant.
 After putting the giant to sleep by injecting the top of his head with sleep potion, the travelers escape and find themselves in a vast desert.

 The dwarfs believe an epic treasure, "The Most Fabulous Object in the World," awaits in this time-period within the Fortress of Ultimate Darkness, where Evil himself resides.
-Meeting an invisible wall in the middle of the desert, the dwarfs begin to fight and dissent from Randall's authority, when they accidentally down the wall by smashing through it like a pane of glass.
+Meeting an invisible glass-like wall in the middle of the desert, the dwarfs begin to argue and dissent from Randall's authority, when they accidentally down the wall by smashing a skull through it like a pane of glass.
 They step through the jagged opening to behold Evil's fortress lying ominous on the other side.
 Once inside, the dwarfs are immediately deceived by Evil's shape-shifting abilities into handing over the map.
 Evil imprisons them and Kevin in one of many cages hanging over a bottomless void, but the group undoes the lock and swings from cage to cage until they are back within the fortress hall.
 They are able to use a photograph of the map Kevin had taken earlier to identify holes they can use to recruit help and recover the map.
 The dwarfs begin putting their plan into action.
 Randall and four of the dwarfs split up while Kevin stays behind to try to lure away several of the Evil Genius' demon minions that chase him.

 Kevin is almost left to face the Evil Genius alone when suddenly all kinds of characters from all time periods come to the rescue, among the group several Roman archers, cowboys, a battle tank, knights, and a futuristic soldier, and the dwarfs.